getAlby/nwc.getalby.com/README.md

 - ⚠️ fees_paid in response not supported

 ✅ `list_transactions`
+- ⚠️ offset only works with multiples of limit e.g. (0, limit, limit * 2)
-- ⚠️ offset and unpaid in request not supported
+- ⚠️ unpaid in request not supported
 - ⚠️ fees_paid in response not supported
 - ⚠️ unsettled and failed transactions will not be returned